The Electrifying Story of Mary Shelley

 with Voice Overs by Adam Belvo, J. Stephen Brantley, Jody Christopherson, Nico Grelli, Chloe Dirksen, KT Thomas, and Jonathan West

-developed in the AFO So-Co residency at The Bushwick Starr and with Emma Rosa Went, Finn Kilgore, Martha Goode, Stacey Boggs, Amy Marin, Kristine Schlachter, Kate August and Isaac Byrne
+developed in the AFO So-Co residency at The Bushwick Starr and in collaborations with Emma Rosa Went, Finn Kilgore, Martha Goode, Stacey Boggs, Amy Marin, Kristine Schlachter, Kate August, and Isaac Byrne

 AMP: an electrical current, A Modern Prometheus, the story of Mary Shelley's creation of Frankenstein.

-Before Mary Shelley was considered one of the greatest writers in the canon, she was the unconventional daughter of anarchist philosophers William Godwin and Mary Wollstonecraft.
-Outcast and profoundly isolated, rejecting what her Victorian world had to offer, she created a genre that celebrated revolting in both senses of the word.
-Scientist Luigi Galvani's discovery of "animal electricity" acts as an electric undercurrent for suppressed creative narratives, accompanied by stylized movement, period costumes and the philosophy that allowed authors to be published as creators of their own stories . . . however horrifying they might be.
+Before Mary Shelley became one of the greatest writers in the canon, she was the unconventional daughter of anarchist philosophers William Godwin and Mary Wollstonecraft.
+Outcast and isolated, Mary created a genre that celebrated revolting in both senses of the word.
+Scientist Luigi Galvani's discovery of "animal electricity" acts as an electric undercurrent for suppressed creative narratives, accompanied by stylized movement, period costumes, props, and the philosophy that allowed women to become published as creators of their own stories . . . however horrifying they might be.

 PRESS for AMP

 "a fierce burst of inspiration and madness."- Theasy.com

 "fiercely intelligent and rebellious"- Minnesota Playlist